open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Note that these examples use non-additive measurements.
-In the `ValueRecorder` case above, example uses were given for capturing synchronous cumulative measurements in a request context (e.g., current queue size seen by a request).
+In the `ValueRecorder` case above, example uses were given for capturing synchronous additive measurements in a request context (e.g., current queue size seen by a request).
 In the asynchronous case, however, how should users decide whether to use `ValueObserver` as opposed to `UpDownSumObserver`?